Estimated reading time: 18 minutes

 Provides needy families in the area with a complete turkey dinner, as well as mittens and toys for the children

-Lions Club of Canada has a Christmas Basket Program depending on your local club but worth investigating.
+Lions Club of Canada has a Christmas Basket Program depending on your local club, but it is worth investigating.

 The Christmas Sharing Program

-Children 10 and under qualify for the toy drive and single applicants can opt into attending the annual Christmas dinner.
+Children 10 and under qualify for the toy drive, and single applicants can opt to attend the annual Christmas dinner.

-This is a Christmas registration for residents of St. Catharines and surrounding are in Ontario.
+This is a Christmas registration for residents of St. Catharines and the surrounding area in Ontario.

 Hamilton Christmas Help